dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-01-01-p03-a.png" alt="./images/1060-01-01-p03-a.png" width="50%" height="50%">
 </p>

+> :warning:
+>
-> :warning: <br /> - Tables are limited to ONE primary key each. <br /> - The primary key's value must be different for each row.
+> - Tables are limited to ONE primary key each.
+> - The primary key's value must be different for each row.

 #### What is SQL?